aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.generation/barcodegenerator/_index.md

 ```

-Encodes codetext with optional byte order mark (BOM) insertion, using specified encoding: like UTF8, UTF16, UTF32, e.t.c..
-1D barcodes should use Encoding.ASCII or ISO/IEC 8859-1 - Encoding.GetEncoding(28591).
+Encodes codetext with optional byte order mark (BOM) insertion, using specified encoding: like UTF8, UTF16, UTF32, etc. 1D barcodes should use Encoding.ASCII or ISO/IEC 8859-1 - Encoding.GetEncoding(28591).
 2D barcodes should use Encoding.UTF8.
-Detailed description you can find in the @see [documentation][]
+Detailed description you can find in the \{@link [documentation][]\}.

 --------------------